 We launched Changemakers Alliance (CALL) in January 2022 to bring rural, suburban, and urban voices together to discuss stories and solutions with a solidarity of statewide purpose.
 The topics we choose, and the projects we pursue, have been led by CALL members and supported by underwriters.

-Thanks to Changemakers Alliance members, we have identified three housing projects to pursue once we have secured underwriting support.
+Thanks to Changemakers Alliance members, we have identified housing projects to pursue once we have secured underwriting support.
 We will begin a second stage of women in politics series featuring BIPOC women candidates.

 “Let’s Talk About Housing,” organized by Nelima Sitate Munene.
 Summary and next steps coming soon.
 Join the next stage by contacting [email protected].